mariozcn/ExpenseTrackerWebApp/README.md

 ## 📸 Screenshots

 ![Home - Expense List](screenshots/ss1.png)
-*View of all household expenses with sorting and edit/delete actions*
+*View of all household expenses with edit/delete actions*

 ![Add / Edit Expense Form](screenshots/ss2.png)
 *Form to add a new / edit an existing expense entry*